 Advancements in Technology

-"In an Atlantic Monthly essay titled "Bread and the Newspaper," published in September 1861, Oliver Wendell Holmes Sr. dubs the Civil War communications network "our national nervous system."1 Dr. Holmes speculates that the "iron nerve pathways" of the newspaper and telegraph and the "iron muscles" of the railroad, animated by the force of war, have created a superhuman national body" (Richards).
+It is crazy to think that at one point in time, the news wasn't at your fingertips.
+Before the invention of the telegraph and railroads, a lot of the press released information that had happened a week before or so.
+But with these inventions, the news was circulating much faster than before."In an Atlantic Monthly essay titled "Bread and the Newspaper," published in September 1861, Oliver Wendell Holmes Sr. dubs the Civil War communications network "our national nervous system."1 Dr. Holmes speculates that the "iron nerve pathways" of the newspaper and telegraph and the "iron muscles" of the railroad, animated by the force of war, have created a superhuman national body" (Richards).

 Without experiencing the war firsthand, the nation was only able to learn about what was happening on the battlefield through the press.
 It became vital for readers to remain informed.
 With the inventions of the railroad and the telegraph and the fact that journalists were often eyewitnesses to what they wrote about, the press transformed into a new, faster, and reliable version of its previous self.
 Bulla and Borchard claim that "news moved from being an editor's personal political interpretation of events to being a matter of fact."